 //Generally, under Article 356 Ter of the Tax Code, the use or transfer of intangible property is subject to VAT as a supply of services.

-For more information about the taxation of supplies of services, see Section 4.2.
+For more information about the taxation of supplies of services, see [4.2]Section 4.2[end].

 4.4.
 Immovable Property